bradeneast/bradeneast.com/blog/_published/Loop through a JSON object and append values to corresponding HTML element.md

 ```

-There is so incredibly much you can do with the `Object.keys()` method.
+There is so much you can do with the `Object.keys()` method.
 It's what makes this approach flexible and dynamic, because you only have to pay attention to naming in your original HTML template.

 Try it out [on CodePen](https://codepen.io/bradeneast/pen/YmEBGY) and let me know what you use the `Object.keys()` method for, or if there's a better way to accomplish the same thing.